ThemeRuby/easy-post-submission/readme.txt

 If you want to contribute, visit our [GitHub Repository](https://github.com/ThemeRuby/easy-post-submission) and see where you can help.

 == Changelog ==

+= 1.2.0 =
+* Fixed: Issue with form submission when multiple tag selection is disabled.
+* Fixed: Issue with adding content images.

 = 1.1.0 =
 * Improved: Changed the featured image limit setting to KB, allowing limits below 1MB.